 - Paper information is transmitted through sealed, addressed envelopes or in boxes by reputable courier/delivery companies

-- Electronic information is transmitted either through a direct line or is encrypted.
+- Electronic information is transmitted either through a direct line or is encrypted and protected with digital signatures.

 - Staff members are trained to collect, use and disclose personal information only as necessary to fulfill their duties and in accordance with this policy.